StevetheGreek97/MDML/README.md

 The purpose of this project would be to explore new methods for overcoming molecular dynamics problems by using ideas from machine learning (ML).
 The objective is to explore ML/AI models to predict the effect of mutations on EGFR as obtained from much shorter simulations, cutting down both time and produced data.

+## Research questions
 Questions that would be answer are:
     1. Is it possible to predict long term simulations from sort term ones?
     2. How short is short enough?